Who Should Serve as Professional Trustee of Special Needs Trust?

 This is a lot of responsibility to place on anyone, especially in your case on a younger sibling of the beneficiary, perhaps just when he’s getting started on a career and family.
 A professional co-trustee can take some of the burden off his shoulders at the same time providing continuity in case the family member trustee becomes less active during periods in his life.
 At the same time, I also like having a family member co-trustee to make sure that someone who knows the beneficiary intimately is staying involved and keeping the professional trustee on its toes.

 So, unfortunately, there’s no one-size-fits-all solution.
 You will have to pick the one that feels best right now and then review it every few years to make sure it still makes sense.
 Whatever choice you make, it’s very important that your younger son be able to change the trustee, as you say he can.
-But if possible, it would be good to give someone else this oversight role if and when your younger son can no longer fill it.
+But if possible, it would be good to give someone else this oversight role as a backup to your younger son if and when he can no longer fill it.